iluwatar/java-design-patterns/template-view-pattern/README.md

 ## Template View Pattern

 ## Intent

-Write a java program that  processes the logic, using it to render information into HTML.
-This is done by embedding markers in an HTML page.
+The intent of the template view pattern is to create an intermediary for handling the processing of logic, specifically to render information into an HTML page.

 ## Explanation